 Arriving in Chetumal

-Once you arrive at the bus station there you will be greeted by an ice cold beer.
-Honestly go with this company they are amazing: Coffee, toast, wifi and beer!
+Once you arrive at the bus station where you will be greeted by an ice cold beer.
+Honestly go with this company they are amazing: Coffee, toast, wifi, and beer!
 It’s a backpackers dream!

 Getting from Chetumal to Tulum